 When a separated couple recommence living together, they are considered to be 'cohabiting' in situations where the couple intended to resume their relationship, even if this intention only lasted a brief time.

 The term 'living together' rather than 'cohabitation' is used in the application for a child support assessment, as this is a more commonly used expression.

-For the purposes of establishing presumption of parentage, it is the responsibility of the individual (1.1.I.90), not FAO staff, to decide if they and the named parent of the child were living together.
-FAO staff do not need to:
+For the purposes of establishing presumption of parentage, it is the responsibility of the individual (1.1.I.90), not Centrelink staff, to decide if they and the named parent of the child were living together.
+Centrelink staff do not need to: